michaelruocco/idv/README.md

 * Pipeline publishing libraries to maven automatically from gradle / travis ci build pipeline
 * Deploy onto AWS (ideally would be automatic from travis ci pipeline)
 * Static api types so raml can be generated per geography api
+* Acceptance testsgit

+Undecided:

+* ???Change verification methods so there is one type per method but with a boolean flag???